 This authorization scheme allows for granular control over which users and groups are able to perform which actions in the Jenkins environment (see the screenshot below).

 This authorization scheme is an extension to Matrix-based security which allows additional access control lists (ACLs) to be defined for each project separately in the Project configuration screen.
 This allows granting specific users or groups access only to specified projects, instead of all projects in the Jenkins environment.
-The ACLs defined with Project-based Matrix Authorization are additive such that access grants defined in the Configure Global Security screen will be combined with project-specific ACLs.
+The ACLs defined with Project-based Matrix Authorization are additive such that access grants defined in the Security screen will be combined with project-specific ACLs.

 Matrix-based security and Project-based Matrix Authorization Strategy are provided by the Matrix Authorization Strategy Plugin and may not be installed on your Jenkins.